Placentation: Evolution of placental structures

 In all placental animals, placentas have evolved through the utilisation of existing tissues.
 In viviparous mammals and reptiles placentas form from the intimate interaction of the uterus and a series of embryonic membranes including the chorioallantoic and yolk sac membranes.
-In guppies placental tissues form between the ovarian tissue and the egg membrane.
+In guppies placental tissues form between the ovarian tissue and fetal and embryonic membranes.
 In pipefish placentas form following the interaction with the egg and the skin.

 Despite the placenta forming from pre-existing tissues, in many instances new structures can evolve within these pre-existing tissues.
 For example, in male seahorses the underbelly skin has become highly modified to form a pouch in which embryos can develop.
 In mammals and some reptiles, including the viviparous southern grass skink, the uterus becomes regionally specialised to support placental functions, within each of these regions being a new specialised uterine structure.
 In the southern grass skink three distinct regions of the placenta form which likely perform different functions; the placentome supports nutrient transfer via membrane bound transport proteins, the paraplacentome supports the exchange of respiratory gasses, and the yolk sac placenta supports lipid transport via apocrine secretion.